-(vi) Water Rights.
+- (e) Hunter, Namoi, and Peel Rivers.
+Pumping by licensed private irrigators under the Water Act is increasing at such a rapid rate that in the case of some of the rivers, such as the Peel and the Hunter, it will not be possible to adequately supply the pumps in dry seasons until head storage works have been constructed.
+Investigations are in progress for storage dams on the Hunter and Peel Rivers, for dams on the Namoi River above Manilla, and lower down above the junction of the Peel River at alternate sites. - (vii) Water Rights.
 By Part II. of the Water Act 1912, the right to the use and flow and to the control of the water in all rivers and lakes which flow through, or past, or are situate within the land of two or more occupiers is vested in the Crown.
 Private rights are almost wholly abolished, riparian law is simplified, and a system of licences is established for the protection of private works of water conservation, irrigation, water supply, drainage, and the prevention of inundation of land.
 The enactment prevents litigation and determines the rights of riparian owners.

-During the year ending 30th June, 1925, 132 applications were received for fresh licences, comprising 75 in respect of pumps, or pumps in conjunction with dams or other works, 36 in regard to dams, and 21 other works.
-The number of applications received for the renewal of existing licences was 168; 101 of the applications were in respect of pumps, in some cases used in conjunction with dams or other works, 56 respecting dams, and 11 races and other works.
-Approximately 1,846 licences were in force on the 30th June, 1924, and in the succeeding twelve months 117 new licences were issued and 38 were allowed to lapse, so that there were about 1,925 licences current on the 30th June, 1925.
+During the year ending 30th June, 1926, 151 applications were received for fresh licences, comprising 103 in respect of pumps, or pumps in conjunction with dams or other works, 32 in regard to dams, and 16 other works.
+The number of applications received for the renewal of existing licences was 284; 212 of the applications were in respect of pumps, in some cases used in conjunction with dams or other works, 63 respecting dams, and 9 other works.
+Approximately 1,907 licences were in force on the 30th June, 1925, and in the succeeding twelve months 94 new licences were issued and 39 were allowed to lapse, so that there were about 1,962 licences current on the 30th June, 1926.